Information for refugees from Ukraine - frequently asked questions

 Further information (in German only) is available here

-At first, you may continue driving in Germany with your valid Ukrainian driving license.
-You do not need an international driving licence and do not need to carry a translation with you.
-If you have a digitial driving licence, this is also recognized if the Ukrainian authorities can verify its validity.
+You may also continue driving in Germany with your valid Ukrainian driving licence.
 If you have lost your Ukrainian driving licence, please contact the motor vehical licencing authority.

 You can find more information on the website of the Federal Ministry for Digital and Transport.